xrdocs/design/_blogs/2018-05-08-compass-peering-fabric-hld.md

 ## High-Level Design

-The Compass Peering design incorporates high-density environmentally efficient edge routers, a prescriptive topology and peer termination strategy, and features delivered through IOS-XR to solve the needs of service and content providers.
+The  Peering design incorporates high-density environmentally efficient edge routers, a prescriptive topology and peer termination strategy, and features delivered through IOS-XR to solve the needs of service and content providers.
 Also included as part of the Peering design are ways to monitor the health and operational status of the peering edge and through Cisco NSO integration assist providers in automating peer configuration and validation.
-All Compass designs are both feature tested and validated as a complete design to ensure stability once implemented.
+All  designs are both feature tested and validated as a complete design to ensure stability once implemented.

 ### Peering Strategy

-Compass proposes a localized peering strategy to reduce network cost for “eyeball” service providers by placing peering or content provider cache nodes closer to traffic consumers.
+ proposes a localized peering strategy to reduce network cost for “eyeball” service providers by placing peering or content provider cache nodes closer to traffic consumers.
 This reduces not only reduces capacity on long-haul backbone networks carrying traffic from IXPs to